SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 ```

+This file not only defines the welcome page, but also defines which requests are forwarded to which Cloud Foundry application.

 ### 5. Add npm scripts to trigger the deployment

-So far, the `package.json` file in your project root only defines scripts to test the project locally.
+So far, the `package.json` file in your project root only defines scripts for local project execution.

-:point_right: Add the following script definitions to the `"scripts"` section of `package.json` for build and deploy step processes:
+:point_right: Add the following script definitions to the `"scripts"` section of the project's root `package.json` for build and deploy step processes:

 ```
-"deploy:cds": "cds deploy",
 "build:mta": "cds build/all && mbt build -p=cf",
 "deploy:cf": "npm run build:mta && cf deploy mta_archives/${npm_package_name}_${npm_package_version}.mtar"
 ```

 You might have noticed, that the `mbt` command isn't a typical shell command.
-This is actually a command from another node module.
-This tool allows you in package your project into a deployable archive, which you'll need to bring the app to the SAP Cloud Platform.
+This is actually a command from another Node module.
+This tool allows you to package your project into a deployable archive, which you'll need in order to get the app  onto the SAP Cloud Platform.

-:point_right: Install this module in your project via the command line to allow its usage in the npm scripts.
+:point_right: Install this module in your project to allow its usage in the npm scripts, like this:

 ```
+user@host:~/bookshop
-npm install mbt
+=> npm install mbt
 ```

 ### 6. Build the project